Gallo pinto

 The story of gallo pinto

 There are also financial reasons.
-While Costa Rica’s economy is growing to provide a better quality of life, the average household income is about $16,000 per year, prices for commodities may soar due to inflation, there are taxes on imported goods, and an influx of expats is driving up prices.
-Currently, many locals struggle to make ends meet, with a roughly 14% poverty rate in 2022 (similar to that of the US).
+While Costa Rica’s economy is growing to provide a better quality of life, prices for commodities can soar due to inflation, there are taxes on imported goods, and an influx of expats is driving up prices.
+Currently, many locals struggle to make ends meet, with a roughly 22% poverty rate in 2023 (double that of the US).

 Rice and beans are inexpensive options to fill bellies when colones (the local money) fall short between paychecks.
 Plus, many families have multigenerational households consisting of grandparents, aunts, uncles, cousins, parents, and children living under the same roof or in close proximity.
 Shared meals for large groups aren’t unusual, so having something affordable to make in bulk keeps food more affordable for everyone.